-Volume 3 includes twelve episodes ranging mostly from thirteen to eighteen minutes, except for the twelfth one, which lasts for twenty-eight minutes.
-The beginning starts with Ruby Rose talking about her friends in Team RWBY (Red, Weiss, Blake, and Yang) to her mother’s grave.
-However, it’s also a tribute to the creator of the animation series Monty Oum, whose death makes this the first volume to be released without him.
-Keep an eye out for his signature at the end of that scene.
+RWBY: Volume 3 is, as it says in the name, the third volume in Rooster Teeth Animation’s fantasy-action anime-style web series, RWBY.
+It consists of twelve chapters ranging mostly from thirteen to eighteen minutes, except for the twelfth one, which is twenty-eight minutes long.
+I quite like the first chapter, “Round One,” which starts with Ruby Rose talking about her Huntress friends in Team RWBY (Weiss Schnee, Blake Belladonna, and Yang Xiao Long) to the grave of her mother, Summer Rose.
+However, the scene also turns into a tribute to the creator of the animation series Monty Oum, whose passing makes this the first volume to be released without him; keep an eye out for his signature at the end of that scene.
 Then it cuts to Team RWBY fighting Team ABRN in their first round of the Vytal Festival Tournament, giving us a taste of the fast-paced action and creative weapons, including a Dust-powered hoverboard.
-We also get our fair fix of laughs through the following fairground scene, which includes over two straight minutes of some of my favorite gags in the whole series.
+We also get our fair fix of laughs through the following fairground scene, which includes over two straight minutes of some of my favorite gags thus far in the series.

-The Tournament fights are enjoyable enough, although they don’t match up to what we’ve seen in previous volumes.
-There’s also an absence of Grimm for quite a while, although this helps to build them up for the big finale, especially with the Alpha Beowolf, the Alpha Nevermore, the Griffon, and the Dragon.
-And the weapons, oh the lovely new weapons—the only one that tops Qrow’s Harbinger, a huge sword that curves into a scythe, is utilized by Velvet Scarlatina.
+Sung by Casey Lee Williams and written by her father Jeff Williams, the energetic rock tracks have been a signature element of RWBY.
+It remains the core of the Volume 3 soundtrack, amping up the energy of the fight scenes while also setting a solemn, almost ominous mood for other scenes.
+There’s an absence of the vicious Creatures of Grimm for quite a while, although you could say this helps to build them up for the finale, especially with the Alpha Beowolf, the Alpha Nevermore, the Griffon, and the Dragon.
+And the weapons, oh the lovely new weapons—the only one that tops Qrow’s Harbinger, a huge sword that can also take on the form of a scythe, is utilized by a bunny Faunus, Velvet Scarlatina.
 But I won’t dare spoil the surprise.